csantoyo/csantoyo.github.io/_projects/binancedataproj.md

 <div id="activeplot" style="width:600px;height:300px; margin:0 auto"></div>
 <div id="inactiveplot" style="width:600px;height:300px;  margin:0 auto"></div>

-Note that the sudden jumps in the number of active symnbols to zero are either due to maintenance on the part of Binance or something beyond the control of my script.
+Note that the sudden jumps in the number of active symbols to zero are either due to maintenance on the part of Binance or something beyond the control of my script.
 For now, I have left these jumps in there.
 Data is collected at 6 hr intervals.

 <script src="/assets/js/custom/plotdata.js"></script>